GeoffSCollins/PolTools/docs/_sources/index.rst.txt

 Welcome to GC_bioinfo's documentation!
 ======================================

-GC_bioinfo is a collection of bioinformatic progams analyzing PRO-Seq, PRO-Cap, and similar next generation sequencing experiments analyzing nascent RNAs.
+GC_bioinfo is a collection of bioinformatic programs analyzing PRO-Seq, PRO-Cap, and similar next generation sequencing experiments analyzing nascent RNAs.
 It is primary written in python3, but utilizes R for plotting and C++ for computationally expensive analyses.
+These tools were developed in the `Price Lab <https://price.lab.uiowa.edu>`_

 .. toctree::
    :maxdepth: 1